HazemHussein14/product-preview-card-component/README.md

 # product-preview-card-component
-front end mentor challenge
-This is a simple preview card challenge from front end mentor
+This is a simple preview card challenge from front end mentor  made by CSS FlexBox